Provinces and territories of Canada: Territories

 There are three territories in Canada.
 Unlike the provinces, the territories of Canada have no inherent sovereignty and have only those powers delegated to them by the federal government.
-They include all of mainland Canada north of latitude 60° north and west of Hudson Bay and all islands north of the Canadian mainland (from those in James Bay to the Queen Elizabeth Islands).
-The following table lists the territories in order of precedence (each province has precedence over all the territories, regardless of the date each territory was created).
+They include all of mainland Canada north of latitude 60° north and west of Hudson Bay, and all islands north of the Canadian mainland, from those in James Bay to the Queen Elizabeth Islands.
+They cover 40% of Canada's land, but contain only 0.3% of the population.

-Another territory, the District of Keewatin, existed from October 7, 1876, until September 1, 1905, when it rejoined the Northwest Territories and became the Keewatin Region.
+Another territory, the District of Keewatin, existed from October 7, 1876, to September 1, 1905, when it rejoined the Northwest Territories and became the Keewatin Region.
 It occupied the area that is now the Kenora District of Ontario, northern Manitoba, and mainland Nunavut.
 The government of Keewatin was based in Winnipeg, Manitoba.
 The territory did not have any representation in federal parliament.

+The Northwest Territories has varied in size substantially through the years.
+In 1880, it covered 7.1 e6km2, and from 1925 to 1999, it covered 3.4 e6km2.

 Population

 The vast majority of Canada's population is concentrated in areas close to the Canada–US border.
-Its four largest provinces by area (Quebec, Ontario, British Columbia and Alberta) are also (with Quebec and Ontario switched in order) its most populous; together they account for 86% of the country's population.
+Its four largest provinces by area (Quebec, Ontario, British Columbia and Alberta) are (with Quebec and Ontario switched in order) its most populous.
+Together they account for 86% of Canada's population.
 The territories (the Northwest Territories, Nunavut and Yukon) account for over a third of Canada's area but are only home to 0.3% of its population, which skews the national population density value.

 Canada's population grew by 5.0% between the 2006 and 2011 censuses.
 Except for New Brunswick, all territories and provinces increased in population during this time.
 In terms of percent change, the fastest-growing province or territory was Nunavut with an increase of 12.7% between 2011 and 2016, followed by Alberta with 11.6% growth, while New Brunswick's population decreased by 0.5%.

 Generally, Canadian provinces have steadily grown in population along with Canada.
 However, some provinces such as Saskatchewan, Prince Edward Island and Newfoundland and Labrador have experienced long periods of stagnation or population decline.
 Ontario and Quebec have always been the two biggest provinces in Canada, with together over 60% of the population at any given time.
 The population of the West relative to Canada as a whole has steadily grown over time, while that of Atlantic Canada has declined.